Housing | FAQ

 This does not apply to the new residence halls Hainbuchenstraße 4,8,10 and Kastanienweg 8-14.
 The residents have to call the following number if their janitor is not available: +49 241 80-93170.
-They pay the rates of security key service Rennert.
+They pay the rates of the company Rennert.

 At most residence halls there are enough parking spaces that belong to the halls.
 Further details are indicated in the hall details.